haseeburrehmanfaheem/Bookshelf/README.md

 ## Installation

-To install and run Bookshelf, follow these steps:
+To install and run Bookshelf locally, follow these steps:

 1. Clone the repository:
     ```bash